 In September 1986 Andrews gave an outspoken interview to the music magazine Hot Press, in which he advocated fuller separation of church and state, and called (amongst other things) for the legalisation of brothels on 'hygienic' grounds, while stating that he personally found prostitution repulsive.
 The feminist journalist Nell McCafferty responded in her column in the Irish Press by publishing graphic descriptions of sexual enslavement and abuse of women in brothels used by American military bases around the world; she suggested that as a member of the American armed forces Andrews had personally participated in such brutality and that he was 'a connoisseur of red-light districts'.
 Andrews sued the Irish Press for libel and in June 1989 the case was settled out of court, with the newspaper paying undisclosed damages and meeting Andrews' legal costs.

 As an MEP Andrews continued to pursue the policies he had advocated as a TD, clashing with British Conservative MEPs over the use of potentially lethal plastic bullets for riot control in Northern Ireland.
 At one point he publicly suggested Fianna Fáil should break with the French Gaullists, their principal allies in the European Democratic Alliance group, for being too right-wing, but he was quickly made to withdraw his remarks.
-For much of his time his central preoccupation was with the parliament's cooperation and development committee, as a member of which he constantly advocated higher levels of development aid to poor countries, and argued that Europe should do more to live up to its responsibilities towards the Third World, much of which had been formerly colonised by Europeans.
+For much of his time his central preoccupation was with the parliament's cooperation and development committee, as a member of which he constantly advocated higher levels of aid to developing countries, and argued that Europe should do more to live up to its responsibilities towards these nations, much of which had been formerly colonised by Europeans.
 He was particularly concerned with expanding primary education in Africa, and tried unsuccessfully to persuade Haughey to tour Africa to see the continent's problems for himself.
 When asked to sum up his career, Andrews declared his greatest achievement was to have 'made the Third World an issue' (Ir.
 Times, 21 October 2006).
-The MEP Eoin Ryan said Andrews 'was the first politician to put Africa at the top of the political agenda he used to say once you get Africa in your shoes you'll never shake it off' (Ir.
+The MEP Eoin Ryan said Andrews 'was the first politician to put Africa at the top of the political agenda … he used to say once you get Africa in your shoes you'll never shake it off' (Ir.
 Independent, 21 October 2006).

 Andrews' critical attitude to US foreign policy survived the end of the Cold War.
 He had extensive contacts in the Middle East, which he used to help secure the release of western hostages held in Lebanon, such as Brian Keenan and John McCarthy.
 He campaigned for the withdrawal of economic sanctions imposed on Iraq after the 1991 Gulf War (intended to prevent the Saddam Hussein regime re-equipping itself with weapons of mass destruction) on the grounds that they 'divided the Middle East' and inflicted widespread suffering on the civilian population; he regularly visited Iraq, organised shipments of humanitarian aid to the country, and strongly opposed the 2003 invasion by the USA and its allies.
 At the time of his death Andrews was still involved with the campaign for the release of the Miami Five (Cuban intelligence agents convicted of espionage in Florida in 2001).
 He also interested himself in the case of the Colombia Three (Irish republicans arrested in Colombia in August 2001 and charged with assisting the narco-terrorist group FARC).
 Andrews had one son and two daughters; his son Chris (b.
 1964) was Fianna Fáil TD for Dublin South-East (2007–11).
 Niall Andrews died in St Vincent's hospital, Dublin, on 21 October 2006, having suffered from cancer for some time.
 He was buried wearing his favourite pink jacket.